 2. Not Enough Calcium Content

 Calcium is required for the development of bones and teeth, and coconut milk has barely 10% of the necessary calcium content that your child needs.

 3. Can Suppress Your Baby’s Appetite

-How to Introduce Coconut Milk in Your Infant’s Diet?
+When and How to Introduce Coconut Milk in Your Infant’s Diet

-Your baby can start having coconut milk once he is around eight months or when he has started consuming solid foods.
-The first time you give your baby coconut milk, start by just a couple of spoons, in case he has an allergic reaction to it.
-You can then start by using coconut milk instead of cow or goat milk for mixing your baby’s formula.
-You can add coconut milk to boiled and mashed rice or potato, with a little bit of sugar for some sweetness.
 However, too much sugar can cause dental problems, so limit it to about half a teaspoon.
 You can also make milkshakes with coconut milk and fruits like strawberries, mangoes, and bananas.
-Coconut milk and baby food recipes are a favourite these days, as coconut milk has a rich, creamy, and slightly sweet taste that most babies love.
+Coconut milk and baby food recipes are transforming these days, as coconut milk has a rich, creamy, and slightly sweet taste that most babies love.

 - Warm water